anasbadawy/Booking-Program-java/README.md

 # Booking Program by java

-Booking Program for booking Airlines seats based on threading with UI.
+Booking Program for booking Airlines seats based on threading. the program has a UI.